dbck/docker-mailtrap/README.md

 This image provides a simple catch all email server for development with smtp, imap and webmail support.
 The base image is debian and only default packages are used.

-** Only use this image for development purposes, because it is not designed to be secure. **
+** Only use this image for development purposes, because it is not designed to be secure.
+If it is connectable from the Internet, it can lead to an open relay mail server. **

 # Available Services/Ports

 * SMTP Unsecure/StartTLS (25), SSL (465), Submission Unsecure/StartTLS (587)
 * IMAP Unsecure/StartTLS (143), SSL (993)
 * HTTP (80) -> Roundcube

+# Performance & Improvements

+This images uses dovecot as mda with sdbox as storage format, which delivers much more performance and stability than mbox with thousands of received mails.
+Also the image provides StartTLS / SSL with a selfsigned snakeoil certificate.

 # Environment variables with default values for customization